 We focus our K-12 outreach on developing a pipeline with high schools and communities who serve a significant number of underrepresented minority, economically disadvantaged, and future first generation college students.
 Our programs focus on introducing students to computing, post-high school opportunities, and social impact.
 We partner with multiple schools and nonprofits to serve students through our yearly programming.

-Check out our Allen School K-12 Programs:
+Allen School K-12 Programs: